onewelcome/identity-cloud-documentation/docs/products/access/topics/oidc/overview/scopes-and-claims.md

 ### Custom attributes
 >**Note:**
-> This feature requires the Onegini CIM
+> This feature requires the OneWelcome CIM

-The Onegini CIM supports custom attributes for a user.
+The OneWelcome CIM supports custom attributes for a user.
 These attributes are included as claims within ID Token.

 ### DABP policies

-When DABP integration is enabled, Onegini Access will attempt to resolve user's policies and group memberships and return them in a form of a
+When DABP integration is enabled, OneWelcome Access will attempt to resolve user's policies and group memberships and return them in a form of a
 [custom claim](#custom-claims)`urn:onegini.com:oidc:group_policies` in the id-token.
 The claim value is a complex JSON object, please refer to the DABP API reference to learn more about the object outline.